UMass-LIDS/Tragen/README.md

 #### 3.1 Generate traffic models

-To generate a footprint descriptor traffic model and object size distribution from your own original traces,  the original trace should be in file with each request on a new line.
-Each request is comma seperated list of timestamp, object_id, and object_size.
+To generate a footprint descriptor traffic model and an object size distribution from your own original traces provide the original trace in a file with the following format.
+Each request in the trace is comma seperated list of timestamp, object_id, and object_size.
+Now, seperate each request by a newline.
 For example,

 ```
 1532702631,0,26624